 Grace Ge Gabriel

 Her intrepid spirit shaped the course of her career.
-While working as editor for the US media, she documented the rescue of nine Asiatic black bears from years of torture on bear bile farms.
+While working for the U.S. media, she documented the rescue of nine Asiatic black bears from years of torture on bear bile farms.

 Watching the bears take their first steps to freedom changed me from an observer to an activist.

-She left her job in television and returned to her native China to set up the office for IFAW.
+She quit her job in television and returned to her native China to set up the office for IFAW.

-As IFAW’s Regional Director for Asia, Grace applies that dedication to addressing the illegal trade challenges wildlife face around the world.
-Recognising that consumer demand for wildlife parts and products fuels poaching of these species in the wild, Grace spearheaded a series of behaviour change campaigns.
+As IFAW’s Regional Director for Asia, Grace applied that dedication to addressing the illegal trade challenges wildlife face around the world.
+Recognizing that consumer demand for wildlife parts and products fuels poaching of these species in the wild, Grace spearheaded a series of behavior change campaigns.

 China’s ivory trade ban was a defining moment in her career.
 She knows that awareness raising campaigns can erase ignorance but cannot stop greed.
 The only way to stop criminals who profit from the grey markets which provide laundering opportunities, create enforcement challenges and confuse consumers is by making ivory trade illegal in all circumstances.